 Vision, Mission and Values

-Our vision: Portland State University leads the way to an equitable and sustainable future through academic excellence, urban engagement and expanding opportunity for all.
+Our vision: Portland State University leads the way to an equitable and sustainable future through expanding opportunity, serving our city, and promoting academic and research excellence.

 - We serve and sustain a vibrant urban region through our creativity, collective knowledge and expertise.

-- We are dedicated to collaborative learning, innovative research, sustainability and community engagement.
+- We are dedicated to collaborative learning, innovative research, community engagement, and career preparation.

 - We educate a diverse community of lifelong learners.

-- Our research and teaching have global impact.
+- Our research and teaching make a global impact.

-- We commit to curiosity, collaboration, stewardship and sustainability.
+- We commit to curiosity, collaboration, stewardship, and discovery.

 - We believe everyone should be treated with integrity and respect.